dotnet/docs/docs/machine-learning/how-does-mldotnet-work.md

 ![Linear Regression Model with bias and weight parameters](./media/linear-regression-model.svg)

-The model is simply: `Price = b + Size * w`.
-The parameters `b` and `w` are estimated by fitting a line on a set of (size, price) pairs.
+The model is simply: $Price = b + Size * w$.
+The parameters $b$ and $w$ are estimated by fitting a line on a set of (size, price) pairs.
 The data used to find the parameters of the model is called **training data**.
 The inputs of a machine learning model are called **features**.
-In this example, `Size` is the only feature.
+In this example, $Size$ is the only feature.
 The ground-truth values used to train a machine learning model are called **labels**.
-Here, the `Price` values in the training data set are the labels.
+Here, the $Price$ values in the training data set are the labels.

 ### More complex